GoodNotes/typescriptify-golang-structs/README.md

 ```
 $ tscriptify --help
-Usage of tscriptify:
   -all-optional
-        Create interfaces with all fields optional
+        Set all fields optional
   -backup string
         Directory where backup files are saved
+  -camel-case
+        Convert all field names to camelCase
   -import value
         Typescript import for your custom type, repeat this option for each import needed
   -interface
         Create interfaces (not classes)
+  -local-pkg
+        Replace github.com/GoodNotes/typescriptify-golang-structs with the current directory in go.mod file.
+Useful for local development.
   -package string
         Path of the package with models
   -readonly
-        Create interfaces with readonly fields
+        Set all fields readonly
   -target string
         Target typescript file
   -verbose